JFQI2023/JFQI2023.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-The Japanese-French Quantum Information 2023 workshop is organised and funded by the [Japanese-French Laboratory for Informatics](https://jfli.cnrs.fr) (JFLI),  an International Research Laboratory (IRL 3527) between two French institutions ([CNRS](https://www.cnrs.fr/en) and [Sorbonne University](https://www.sorbonne-universite.fr/)) and three Japanese institutions ([NII](https://www.nii.ac.jp/en/), [The University of Tokyo](https://www.u-tokyo.ac.jp/en/), and [Keio University](https://www.keio.ac.jp/en/)).
+The Japanese-French Quantum Information 2023 workshop is organised and funded by the [Japanese-French Laboratory for Informatics](https://jfli.cnrs.fr) (JFLI), an International Research Laboratory (IRL 3527) formed by two French institutions ([CNRS](https://www.cnrs.fr/en) and [Sorbonne University](https://www.sorbonne-universite.fr/)) and three Japanese institutions ([NII](https://www.nii.ac.jp/en/), [The University of Tokyo](https://www.u-tokyo.ac.jp/en/), and [Keio University](https://www.keio.ac.jp/en/)).

-This workshop will take place in Tokyo on the 13th, 14th, and 15th of December 2023, and its main goal is to maintain and strengthen the collaboration between quantum information researchers which are based in Japan and France.
+This workshop will take place in Tokyo from Wednesday 13th to Friday 15th of December of 2023, and its main goal is to maintain and strengthen the collaboration between quantum information researchers based in Japan and France.

 Organiser: [Marco Túlio Quintino](https://mtcq.github.io/) <br>